milesj/packemon/website/docs/build.md

 └── README.md
 ```

 > Why are source files published?
 For source maps!
-Packemon will always generate source maps
+Packemon will always generate source maps for
-> regardless of format, and the `src` directory is necessary for proper linking.
+> non-node formats, and the `src` directory is necessary for proper linking.

 [babel]: https://babeljs.io
 [rollup]: https://rollupjs.org